EthicApp-Development/ethicapp-main/README.md

 For checking which users are available to log-in as in the Node web application, please check [this file](./postgres-db/seeds/01_users.sql).

 Note: if you experience any issue while attempting to log-in as any of those users, please run `npm run clear-sessions` (at the root project directory) for preventing previous sessions conflicting with the current runtime.

+### 4.3.
+Production Mode

+Please refer to the [PRODUCTION Markdown](PRODUCTION.md) for a detail information on how to run the app on production mode.

 ## 5. Appendices